|Attendance||UCAS code/apply||Year of entry|

 Watch this video to find out what our students have to say about studying this course at Kingston University:

 In Year 1, you will be introduced to the way language is organised as a system and how it is used in real-life contexts.
 You will explore language from the smallest unit of sound, through to sentence and discourse levels.
-You will develop competence in describing and analysing language, and will acquire a range of writing and interactional skills to allow you to communicate in different contexts.
-There is also the opportunity to learn a foreign language.
+You will develop competence in describing and analysing language, and you will acquire a range of writing and interactional skills to allow you to communicate successfully in different contexts, including intercultural contexts.